vitalyford/NetGameFlow/README.md

 ## Using as a Component

-NetworkFlow can be embedded in other React applications:
+NetGameFlow can be embedded in other React applications:

 ```tsx
 import { NetworkSimulator } from './src/components/NetworkSimulator';